PointCloudLibrary/pcl/doc/tutorials/content/benchmark_filters.rst

 This document introduces benchmarking concepts for filtering algorithms.
 By *benchmarking* here we refer to the possibility of testing different parameters for each filter algorithm on a specific point cloud in an **easy manner**.
-The goal is to find the best paramaters of a certain filter that best describe the original point cloud without removing useful data.
+The goal is to find the best parameters of a certain filter that best describe the original point cloud without removing useful data.

 Benchmarking Filter Algorithms
 -------------------------------